kevinveenbirkenbach/cymais/roles/pc-office/README.md

 # PC-Office Role

 ## Overview
-This README document is for the `pc-office` role, a component of the `computer-playbook` repository.
+This README document is for the `pc-office` role, a component of the `cymais` repository.
 This role is designed to install a suite of office-related software on personal computers, providing a comprehensive set of tools for various office tasks.

 ## Role Tasks
 The `main.yml` file within the `pc-office` role comprises tasks for installing a range of office software: